Gridded data analysis#

 The output from this function can be a little overwelming but there is some useful information contained here.
 For example it looks like the data are projected using an Albers projection system and the units are in meters.

-method.
+We can display some more specific information about a dataset’s projection using the transform method.
 This function returns the spatial resolution of the dataset (i.e. the dimensions that each pixel of our dataset represents on the ground) and the coordinates of the top left corner.

 src.transform